 \subsection{What factors affect the transmission latency of AI Video Chat?}

-To analyze the factors affecting transmission latency in AI Video Chat, we build a prototype and conduct preliminary measurements.
+To analyze the factors affecting transmission latency in AI Video Chat, we built a prototype and conducted preliminary measurements.
 Specifically, we implement a WebRTC-based unidirectional video transmission system and a network emulator.
-Under given bandwidth (10 Mbps) and one-way network delay (30 ms), we run video transmission for a total duration of 40,489 seconds, and collect statistics on frame latency (the time difference from the frame being sent to being completely received) with different packet loss rates and bitrates, as shown in Figure~\ref{fig:frame_latency}.
-The results indicate:
+Under given bandwidth (10 Mbps) and one-way network delay (30 ms), we run video transmission for a total duration of 40,489 seconds, and collect statistics on transmission latency (the time from the frame being sent to being completely received, excluding the jitter buffer \S\ref{sec:moti_1}) with different packet loss rates and bitrates, as shown in Figure~\ref{fig:frame_latency}:

-First, when the bitrate exceeds the bandwidth, frame latency becomes enormous.
+First, when the bitrate exceeds the bandwidth, transmission latency becomes enormous.
 This is because excessive bitrate causes congestion, where packet accumulation causes latency to increase rapidly.
 Therefore, existing RTC systems employ ABR algorithms to set the bitrate as close as possible to (but below) the bandwidth, maximizing video quality while avoiding stalling, as shown in the \textbf{grey region} of Figure~\ref{fig:frame_latency}.
-Second, when the bitrate does not exceed the bandwidth, frame latency also increases as the bitrate increases.
+Second, when the bitrate does not exceed the bandwidth, transmission latency also increases as the bitrate increases.
 This is due to the fact that each packet has a limited size (around 1400 bytes).
 A higher bitrate means each frame will be divided into more packets.
 Due to packet loss, more packets mean the probability of each frame being completely received in one attempt decreases.
-For packets that are not received, retransmission may be required, leading to increased latency.
+For packets that are not received, retransmission may be required, potentially leading to increased latency.
 Therefore, even when the bitrate is below the bandwidth, AI Video Chat can further reduce the bitrate to achieve lower latency. \textbf{This differs from traditional ABR and offers another space for bitrate selection}, as shown in the \textbf{yellow region} of Figure~\ref{fig:frame_latency}.
-Third, when the packet loss rate increases, frame latency increases.
-Similarly, this is also caused by more retransmissions.